jgmd98/QR/README.md

 Code from my fun PA projects

 **Equities Screener:**
-- Dash project to compare returns and fundamentals of equities
+- Dashboard project to compare returns and fundamentals of equities
+- Used to teach myself Dash and monitor PA equities positions
+- Data sourced from NASDAQ and Yahoo Finance